crate/crate/docs/general/ddl/generated-columns.rst

 Last modified dates
 ===================

-Because :ref:`current_timestamp` is non-deterministic, you can use this expression to record a last modified date that is set when the row is first inserted, and subsequently updated every time the row is updated::
+Because :ref:`scalar-current_timestamp` is non-deterministic, you can use this expression to record a last modified date that is set when the row is first inserted, and subsequently updated every time the row is updated::